JacekPad/FlightSearchApp/FlightSearch/README.md

 - Minimal number of empty seats left
 - Total price for the route
 <br>
-### Technologies used
+### Technologies used <br>
-Springboot Web with Spring JPA
+Springboot Web with Spring Neo4J JPA

-#### Databases
-Liquibase - for database initialization
+Liquibase - for database initialization <br>
 Neo4j - used to store persistent flight data (Airports, Cities, Flights, Flight related details) <br>
-Redis - stores user's search results for limited period of time <br>
+Redis - stores user's search results for a limited period of time <br>